mitchthebaker/node-boilerplate/README.md

 # Node-boilerplate

-Welcome!
-This repository is set up with react client, Node.js REST API, and PostgreSQL database.
+This repository is set up with React, Node.js, PostgreSQL/pgadmin, and playwright for running e2e testing.

 ## Setup

-### Clone the project locally
+#### Clone the project

 `git clone git@github.com:mitchthebaker/node-boilerplate.git`

-### Next, cd into ./api-gateway and create a .env file
+#### Next, cd into ./api-gateway and create a .env file

-Inside .env, add the following variables:

 ```
   NODE_ENV=development